-When you arrive at Custom House, Bell services will take your luggage and store it until you’re ready for it to be taken to your room.
+When you arrive, Bell services will take your luggage and if your room isn’t ready, they’ll store it until it is.
 It’s a major journey from there to get to some of the guest rooms.
-Once your room is ready, they can drive you with your luggage to your room in a van, or if you have a car with you, you can drive yourself and meet them there.
+Once your room is ready, they can drive you with your luggage to your room in a van, or if you have a car with you, you can drive or walk yourself and meet them there.
 You can also take an internal bus or walk.

 If Bell Services is especially busy, they may ask that you take the internal shuttle bus or walk to your room if it’s nearby.
 They’ll deliver your luggage as soon as they’re able.
 Guests are not permitted to carry luggage on the bus, so taking your own baggage is not an option if you’re using the Disney transportation to get to your room.